-I am not a doctor (yet).
+I am not a medical doctor.
 As a Holistic Health Specialist and Transformational Nutrition Coach, I do not diagnose, treat, prescribe, interpret labs, cure or prevent any illness or disease, or practice medical nutritional therapy.
 Healing, I believe, is what the body is designed to do when given the right knowledge and tools.
-For medical & health care, consult with your trusted provider.
+For medical & mental health care, consult with your trusted provider.

 What I do…

-I help my clients transform their mindset and navigate clean nutrition.
-I have learned how to combine nutrition and psychology in order to help each person I work with as a whole, rather than a set of symptoms.
-I have studied how food can be used therapeutically to enhance health and improve quality of life.
-I will never recommend a dangerous diet, juice cleanse, or ever mention calorie counting, like EVER.
+I help my clients transform their mindsets and navigate clean nutrition.
+I define nutrition as anything that feeds you physically, mentally, and spiritually.
+By using the Transformational Nutrition model (a holistic approach), I’m able to help each person I work with as a whole, rather than a set of symptoms.
+I will never recommend a dangerous diet, juice cleanse or ever mention calorie counting, EVER.
 Feel free to reach out if you have any questions surrounding my credentials or scope of practice.

 My Nutrition Philosophy

 Do The Best You Can With What You Have

 Eat the best quality of food that you can possibly afford.
 Can’t afford organic?
 Invest in a great vegetable wash.
 Can’t afford Vitamin D supplements?
 Eat plenty of oranges and get outside in the sun!
 Keeping a healthy lifestyle does not have to be expensive.

 Your gut houses a large community of microbes.
 These microbes affect many functions of the body including; your immune system, neurological activity, and your metabolism.

 Listen To Your Body, Rather Than Counting Calories!